-UMR student about to make a shot with a basketball in hand.
+University of Minnesota Rochester student about to make a shot with a basketball in hand.

 Health, Wellness and Recreation

-We are committed to the well-being of our community.
+UMR is committed to the well-being of our community.

 This intentional effort is campus-wide where all are responsible for conducting ongoing dialogue, generating educational opportunities, embracing diversity and connecting people and resources.